Pollokshaws: History

 Pollokshaws was originally a village predominantly dedicated to weaving in the 17th century.
 A group of Flemish weavers were brought to the area in the 19th century by the landowners, the Maxwells of Pollok, on account of their exceptional weaving skills.

 Pollokshaws was granted a charter to become a Burgh of Barony in 1812.
 It became a police burgh in 1858 and remained a burgh of Renfrewshire until 1912 when it was annexed to the City of Glasgow.
 Though it had been an industrial area, this changed in 1957 when it was proposed as the second Comprehensive Development Area in Glasgow (the first was Hutchesontown).
 The area was demolished and rebuilt anew.

 Several residential tower blocks were built as part of the CDA plan in the 1960s.
 Most of these were later demolished between 2008 and 2016 in the Shawbridge Corridor regeneration.
 The blowdowns of the first two towers in July 2008 was filmed in detail by an American company and can be seen as part of the documentary series "The Detonators".
 Low-rise, mainly private housing has replaced the blocks.
-A group of our towers at Shawhill remain standing going into the 2020s, along with a single block at Cartcraigs on the southern periphery of the district.
+A group of four towers at Shawhill remain standing going into the 2020s, along with a single block at Cartcraigs on the southern periphery of the district.